A Student's Self-Reflection After Facing a Medical School Rejection!

 But now, I have nothing to show for it.
 All the late nights studying, the imposition on my partner throughout the degree, the jobs I didn’t have time to pursue, the celebrations I wasn’t able to attend, all of this for what?
 There’s nothing to show for it.
 Nothing to say, look, I know I haven’t been the best companion, but at least I made it.
 That wasn’t there.

-Compound this with the fact that I was struggling financially with no tangible prospect of that changing, embarrassment is an understatement.
+Compound this with the fact that I was struggling financially with no tangible prospect of that change, embarrassment is an understatement.

 But this is where things began to change.
 Through many deep talks with my partner, it really did become apparent that these ‘other things’ really weren’t for me.
 I was trying to fill my void by settling with the heartache and accepting defeat.
 I knew that these would not bring me joy.
 I knew that it was not a long-term solution.
 When the rejection sank in, when the anger subsided, and when I swallowed my pride and chose not to feel embarrassed, I was able to think with increased clarity.
 I want to be a doctor.
 Nothing can shake that.
 So what if it takes me another year?
 So what if I need to apply again?
 Many years down the track, what will a missed application cycle mean?